 Ateliers of Custom Upholstery & Fine Drapery

 Custom Bespoke old world hands on upholstery is what we are known for.
-We give our clients free creative license to use our own designs or to new ones they have come up with.
+We give our clients free creative license to use our showroom that is full of designs or help create new ones they have come up with.

-The experience is collaborative and in the end, each piece is uniquely your own.
+The experience is collaborative and in the end, each piece is uniquely your own custom piece.

 Custom Bespoke old world hands on upholstery

-With the years of making the finest Upholstery we have an extensive collection of styles to use or draw inspiration from.
+With years of making the finest Upholstery we have an extensive collection of styles to use or draw inspiration from.
+Over 6,000 square feet of showroom models that span decades to help you find the perfect piece for you.

-Just the sound of Drapery brings to mind the soft flowing fabric - we take very special pride in the way we make our drapes.
+Just the sound of Drapery brings to mind yards and yards of soft flowing fabric of curtains or window shades - we take special pride in the way we create all of our window treatments.

-there are 5 layers that go into one panel of drapery - hand sewn hems as it were an elegant dress or a finely tailored suit.
+there are 4 to 5 layers that go into our curtains - hand sewn hems as if it were an elegant dress or a finely tailored suit, everything is hand done - curtains have a way of transforming any room and create warmer, quieter spaces.

 BRICK AND MORTAR